cjoana/cjoana.github.io/index.md

 </p>

 <p align = "center">
-November 2023, the cosmology group at ITP with our guest Prof. Teruaki Suyama (TITech).
+November 2023, the cosmology group at ITP with our guest Prof. Teruaki Suyama (Science Tokyo).
 </p>
 {: refdef}